Ryan Simpkins

 Ryan Simpkins (born March 25, 1998) is an American actress, known for her performances in Pride and Glory, A Single Man, Revolutionary Road, and the Fear Street trilogy of films.

 Career

 Simpkins' first film appearance was in Sherrybaby, playing a lead role opposite Maggie Gyllenhaal.
-She has performed three times alongside brother Ty, in Pride and Glory, Revolutionary Road and Arcadia.
+She has performed three times alongside her brother Ty, in Pride and Glory, Revolutionary Road, and Arcadia.
 She had a lead role as Lizzy Muldoun in the film adaptation of Wendy Mass's book Jeremy Fink and the Meaning of Life, written and directed by Tamar Halpern.

 In 2021, she played Alice in the Fear Street trilogy.

 In 2025, she starred in the music video for the song "Radioactive Dreams", the first single from the Chat Pile and Hayden Pedigo collaborative album In The Earth Again.

 Personal life

 Simpkins is non-binary.
-Though previously having used they/them pronouns, Simpkins uses they/she pronouns as of July 2022.
+Though previously having used they/them pronouns, Simpkins uses she/they pronouns as of July 2022.